 Consequences for Teenagers

 I loved the book Love and Logic.
 It is amazing for little kids.
 The idea that kids have to fix their own messes is HUGE for me.
-It changed the way I potty train, the way I dealt with poor behavior or messes.
+It changed the way I potty train, the way I dealt with poor behavior, and messes.
 It really made me think about the consequences.
 And me screaming at them was never a natural consequence — even if it comes naturally sometimes.

 It’s awfully fun to have teens.